anjali1361/Bit-Network/README.md

 # Bit-Network
-My repo for alumuni network applicatio made of my own,not biased it is
+An android application for alumuni connection made with firebase having wonderful UI/UX .